Illustration credit: Lisa Glanz / http://www.lisaglanz.com. Using her Personalised Portrait Creator (which is brilliant).

 Excited for the fresh air,

 When you get your sweaters out of storage for the fall, the best way to get them ready for heavy use is to make sure you’re maintaining them well.
 Check them over for any small holes, any snags, any pills, and make sure you fix those.
+(If you’re short on time, get your sweaters ready quickly with these three quick steps.)

 After that, it’s really about maintaining your sweaters throughout the season.
 Make sure you’re treating them well and not washing them too often or over washing them, especially if most of your sweaters are wool or alpaca or other natural fibers.
 Those do best if you hand wash them and lay them flat to dry.
 This will extend their lives significantly.
 Also, natural fiber sweaters don’t need to be washed every single time you wear them.
 Especially if you have a shirt underneath them.
 Often after a day of wear, you can just make sure that the sweater has good air circulation and it’s not crumpled somewhere in a corner, and it’ll smell perfectly fresh the next day.